ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 ### Application logs
 A Ray app includes both driver and worker processes.
 For Python apps, use Python loggers to format and structure your logs.
-As a result, Python loggers need to be set up for both driver and worker processes.
+As a result, you need to set up Python loggers for both driver and worker processes.

 ::::{tab-set}